Studying at The Florey

 Supporting our students

 We understand that our students are early career researchers.
-The Florey provides all students access to the necessary academic, scientific and personal support they need through their studies.
-Our dedicated Student Support team are an integral part of The Florey, and give you the assistance you need throughout your studies at The Florey.
+The Florey will provide access to academic, scientific and personal support.
+Our amazing Student Support team are an integral part of The Florey, and will give you the assistance you need throughout your studies at The Florey.

 -